zPatch/instructions/README.md

 # Iron

-Iron it all together & cut them to shape
+Iron it all together & cut them to shape.
+The ironing might compress the fabric, reducing the range of the piezo resistive fabric. you can bend it a couple of times and squish it in different directions to remove strain on the piezo resistive material to increase its dynamic range.

 ![](05_finish.jpg)

 # Program

 Connect it to two analog input pins of an Arduino (A0 and A1 in the example code) and upload [the following code](https://github.com/zPatch/zPatch.github.io/tree/master/ArduinoCode/fabricSensor) https://github.com/zPatch/zPatch.github.io/tree/master/ArduinoCode/fabricSensor

+# Share

+If you build this succesfully, let me know!
+If you don't let me know so I can help: paul dot strohmeier at gmail dot com.
+If you make anything with this, I'd love to link to it, so let me know.